Counselor Trainee 2 (CDPT 2)

 EDUCATION and/or EXPERIENCE:

-Associates Degree and one year of related experience OR High School Diploma or GED and two years of related experience plus either one year of chemical dependency trainee experience or one year of case management activities.
-Must be registered with DOH as a Counselor Trainee.
-Experience working in an area of Human Services with Native American patients preferred.
+High School Diploma or GED and four years of relevant experience.
+One year of chemical dependency trainee experience or one year of case management activities.
+Experience working with Native Americans is preferred.

 Ability to calculate figures and amounts such as discounts, interest, commissions, proportions, percentages, area, circumference and volume.
 Ability to apply concepts of basic algebra and geometry.